brucou/cycle-state-machine-demo/README.md

 Our test strategy hence can be recapitulated by :

 - *All transitions coverage* criteria: 4 input sequences are sufficient
-- insist on the core functionality of the system
+- insist on the core functionality of the system : 16 extra input sequences

 Furthermore, the process we have followed is :